 Is it just me?
-I imagine quieter conversation happening in these spaces.
+I imagine quieter conversation happening for homeowners in these spaces.
 They feel special and set apart.

-7. Black contrast does not have to feel austere
+7. Black contrast with white need not feel austere

-While I’m not sure about the historical use of black in kitchens, plenty of traditional kitchen designs use it.
-It adds edginess and can be so chic.
+While I’m not sure about the historical use of black in kitchens, many traditional kitchen designs adopt it.
+It adds edginess, looks brilliant with brass, and often feels chic.

 Black can bring to mind aged iron and imparts strength.

 8. The warmth of gold with white is rich indeed.

 There’s no chance I will even try to keep apprised of whether gold tones and brass are in style or not.